“Music is the universal language of mankind.”

 — Henry Wadsworth Longfellow

-The following is a list of 20 schools world wide that arguably are the most prestigious institutions to study music, offering the finest in musical education.
+The following is a list of 20 best music schools in the world that offer the finest in musical education.

 The Juilliard School